Christ-Mind-Teachings/cmi-wom/_early/hoe.md

 Now, we begin.

-&hellip;And, indeed, once again, greetings unto you, beloved and holy friends.
+And, indeed, once again, greetings unto you, beloved and holy friends.
 In truth, all that occurs within your dimension is not unknown or unavailable to us.
 For where we abide (and there are many of us), we abide in a state of consciousness in which the transmutation of energies through your third-dimensional realm are entirely